Ruban2205/Drum-Kit-Javascript_website/README.md

 # Drum-Kit-Javascript_website

-A java script website to play music 😄
+This repository contains the code for a Drum Kit website using HTML, CSS, and JavaScript.
+The website allows users to play virtual drums by pressing corresponding keys on their keyboard.

 ## Languages and tools used